Executive Coaching Program

 - Continuing professional development

-Participants receive 2 units credit towards the Graduate Certificate in Business or the Graduate Certificate in Organisational Coaching and Mentoring.
+Participants receive 2 units credit towards the Graduate Certificate in Business or the Graduate Certificate in Organisational Coaching.
 Need more information about this program?
 Click here.

-The Executive Coaching Program has been designed to meet the needs of professionals who may seek accreditation with the International Coaching Federation (ICF) which is the premium international professional body for coaches.
+The Executive Coach Program has been designed to meet the needs of professionals who may seek accreditation with the International Coach Federation (ICF) which is the premium international professional body for coaches.

 This program has been approved with 90 coaching hours to meet the Approved Coach Specific Training Hours (ACSTH) requirements of the ICF.

-The Executive Coaching Program constitutes two of the four units required for the Graduate Certificate in Organisational Coaching which has been approved with 135 coaching hours by the ICF.
+The Executive Coach Program constitutes two of the four units required for the Graduate Certificate in Organisational Coaching which has been approved with 135 coaching hours by the ICF.

-ACSTH programs are approved by the ICF because they align with the ICF Core Competencies and ICF Code of Ethics and count toward the coach training requirements of an ICF Credential.
+ACSTH programs are approved by the ICF because they align with the ICF Core Competencies and ICF Code of Ethics and count toward the coach training requirements of ICF certification.

 The program has been specifically written to meet the ICF Core Competencies and Code of Ethics.